CJO100293/sql-challenge/README.md

 For this project, you’ll design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
 That is, you’ll perform data modeling, data engineering, and data analysis, respectively.

-The data analysis portion aims to gather the following info from the tables within the database:
+The data analysis portion aims to gather the following information from the tables within the SQL database using queries:

 1. List the employee number, last name, first name, sex, and salary of each employee.
 2. List the first name, last name, and hire date for the employees who were hired in 1986.